Skip to main content

 The committee then met to review the submissions and select the two winners.
 The winners, as well as all of the other finalists (who are receiving honorable mentions) have been invited to attend an upcoming awards symposium.
 The event will allow the winners to present their innovation, as well as dialogue with educational researchers, who will be on hand to make the connection between the winners’ innovative practices and current developments in research.

-In addition, with technical assistance from the CSLP, winners will be invited to make a YouTube capsule to showcase their work to other teachers in Quebec.
+With technical assistance from the CSLP, winners are also invited to make a YouTube capsule to showcase their work to other teachers in Quebec.
+The videos from the 2023 winners are now available through our YouTube channel (and below).

 Back to top